milkcircle/milkcircle.github.io/_posts/2018-12-29-phlebotomy.md

 sliding her hand yet again along that path toward the cradle

 i can feel my maximal impulse pounding anticipation into the rivers
-as though to show her the way toward the basin that she seeks
+as though to show her the way toward the basin she seeks
-my mind eddying like the torrents that my heart produces, until
+my mind eddying like the torrents my heart produces, until

 suddenly